 Maths @ Treviglas

-There are many extra-curricular opportunities within maths including visits to primary schools, the chance to take on maths leadership, the annual Team and Individual UKMT Mathematics Challenges, trips to universities, involvement in the Nuffield project, further maths GCSE, booster sessions and the chance to attend workshops on higher level mathematics led by some of the top university lecturers.
+There are many extra-curricular opportunities within maths including working with primary schools, the chance to take on maths leadership, the annual Team and Individual UKMT Mathematics Challenges, trips to universities, involvement in the Nuffield project, further maths club, booster sessions, holiday support days, and the chance to attend workshops on higher level mathematics led by some of the top university lecturers.

 Careers in Maths?
 (Here are a few suggestions)

 - Less than 4000 students graduate each year with a first degree in mathematical subjects.
 The vast majority of them quickly find employment in well paid posts in finance, industry and commerce.

 - Mathematical competence is an essential component in the physical sciences, technology and business.